-Information about working for the Planning Inspectorate
+Information about working for Planning and Environment Decisions Wales.

 Appeals are dealt with under one of three methods: public inquiry, hearing or by written representations.

 The role of the inspector when dealing with appeals is to conduct inquiries and hearings and to carry out site visits, considering both written and oral evidence in order to reach fully reasoned decisions.

 When assessing the soundness of LDP documents the Inspector’s role is to carry out an examination in identifying the issues to be discussed and considering the evidence submitted in writing and heard orally.